aarmora/jordan-scrapes-secretary-of-states/src/alaska/readme.md

 This package has some sample code getting data from the [Alaska Secretary of Search Business Search](https://www.commerce.alaska.gov/cbp/main/).

-A simple search and scrape of Alaska businesses using *FIX* incrementing ids to get the most recently registered businesses.
+A simple search and scrape of Alaska businesses using incrementing ids to get the most recently registered businesses.

 ## Getting Started